cameronraysmith/IaC/README.md

 # development environment

 This folder contains [infrastructure as code][IaC] (IaC) for a minimal development environment that supports swapping backend machines and associated GPU(s) to meet the demands of a given development task.
-It currently uses [terraform][terraform] with the [google cloud platform][gcpsdk] provider, but it could be adapted for other cloud platforms or providers (see the [terraform documentation][tfmdocs] for further reference).
+It currently uses [terraform][terraform] with the [google cloud platform][gcpsdk] provider and the [google notebooks instance][gni] resource, but it could be adapted for other cloud platforms, providers, or resources (see the [terraform documentation][tfmdocs] for further reference).

 ## workflow
 The expected workflow is to